 (2) However, if a licence fee is paid in instalments with the permission of the CEO under section 11(2) of the Act, the annual fee payable for the licence under subregulation (1) is increased by 5%.

-8. Variation of parking bay licences
+8. Application to vary parking bay licence, information etc. prescribed (Act s.
+15(2))

 (1) For the purposes of section 15(2) of the Act, an application by a licensee for the variation of a parking bay licence is to include or be accompanied by the following information —